Audi Q5 vs BMW X3

 Concerning ride quality, both SUVs have a very comfortable ride with absorbent suspensions and quiet cabins.

 However, BMW have built their reputation around delivering the ultimate driving experience, and unsurprisingly the BMW X3 is the more exciting SUV to drive.
-From more responsive steering to louder growls at higher revs, spirited drivers will love the X3.
+Despite not being quite as fast as the Q5, things like more responsive steering to louder growls at higher revs means spirited drivers will prefer the X3.

 Crash Testing Scores

 According to the National Highway Traffic Safety Administration (NHTSA) crash safety testing, both the Audi Q5 and BMW X3 have excellent safety.
-2019 models of the Q5 and X3 both achieved perfect five-star ratings across all frontal and side crash tests, and were awarded five-stars overall.
+Both models achieved perfect five-star ratings across all frontal and side crash tests, and were awarded five-stars overall.
 They both earned 4-stars in rollover testing, with the Audi Q5 being very slightly less likely to rollover between the two.

 Moving onto testing carried out by the Insurance Institute for Highway Safety (IIHS), both crossovers again fared very well.
 They both earned the highest rating of ‘Good’ across all crashworthiness tests and got the highest rating for their frontal crash prevention systems.

 The 2021 Audi Q5 has a rear view camera and various standard safety features in the base-level Premium trim (Audi Pre Sense Basic).
 New for the year, you also get lane-departure warning, front and rear parking sensors, and blind-spot monitoring on every trim.
 However, Audi Pre Sense City features (pre-collision braking, pedestrian warning and forward collision warning) do not come as standard.

 The X3 offers an equally generous safety feature package.
 For 2021, every model now comes with the Active Driving Assistant package, which packs features like lane-departure warning and blind-spot monitoring.